 The teaching of phonics (the reading of letters) begins in EYFS and continues into Key Stage 1 where the children have a daily phonics lesson, helping them to become confident, competent and independent readers and writers.
 We follow the 'Letters and Sounds' phonics scheme.
-More information about phonics and how we teach it can be found on our parents tab under parent workshops.
+More information about phonics and how we teach it can be found on our parents tab, under parent workshops.

 Spelling, punctuation and grammar is vital and is taught across both Key Stages 1 and 2.
 Children are taught to identify different areas of punctuation and grammar and be able to apply these in their writing.
 Emphasis is placed on ensuring that children’s writing is engaging and interesting for the reader and that children enjoy writing.
 The school provides lots of opportunities to write for a purpose and regularly shares examples of good writing across the whole school.
 This includes our termly whole school Big Write Competition, which allows children to write independently in a range of genres.

 Opportunities for drama and discussion are included to further enhance language development.
 We aim to develop children’s speaking and listening skills to help support their development into being able to participate fully as a member of society.